LPP-ERM-KMS/tomator/docs/source/Usage.rst

 Usage
 =====
-Tomator 1D is a standalone binary which, altough useful for homebrew interfaces, in itself not very accessible, as such python interfaces were created located in the 'gui' folder.
-Their functionalities will be discussed in this section.
+Tomator 1D is a standalone binary which may be interfaced using python through software located in the 'gui' folder.
+Their functionalities are discussed below

 SimulationInterface
 -------------------
+We will describe the software in this section but for those interested there is also a video introduction that can be found here: https://youtu.be/qyPUr26huhY

 PlotterInterface
 ----------------